klyed/hivesmartchain/docs/reference/web3.md

 # Web3 JSON RPC

-Burrow now ships with a web3 compliant RPC server to integrate with your favorite Ethereum tooling!
+HiveSmartChain now ships with a web3 compliant RPC server to integrate with your favorite Ethereum tooling!
 We've already tried a few tools to ensure they work correctly, but if you have any problems please consider submitting a pull request.